sidwellr/schotter/schotter2.md

     }
 ```

-The simple random number generator we used in schotter1 is included in the Nannou prelude, so we can use it directly.
+The simple random number generator we used in schotter1 is included in the nannou prelude, so we can use it directly.
 But to use the seedable RNG we need to add two more use statements to the beginning of the program:

 ```
 use nannou::prelude::*;
 use nannou::rand::rngs::StdRng;
-use nannou::rand::{Rng, SeedableRng};
+use nannou::rand::{RngExt, SeedableRng};
 ```

 Then, near the beginning of the view function where we set up the variables used in the function, we need to create a RNG from the seed, with this statement: